-If you’re planning to build a new system, Network-attached Storage (NAS), or upgrade the hard drive (HDD) on your computer, it’s important to understand the differences between 5400 and 7200 RPM drives.
+If you plan to build a Network-attached Storage (NAS), a new computer, or upgrade your system’s hard drive (HDD), it is crucial to understand the differences between 5400 and 7200 RPM hard drives.

-The performance of a hard drive is measured in the speed that data can be transferred from the platters storing the bits to the computer (known as data throughput), and typically the higher the density of the platters and revolutions per minute translate in higher performance.
-However, it doesn’t mean that drives spinning a lower RPM should be ignored completely.
+The hard drive’s performance is measured by the speed the data can transfer from the platters storing the bits to the computer (known as data throughput).
+Usually, the higher the density of the platters and revolutions per minute translates into higher performance.
+However, it doesn’t mean you should ignore a storage drive spinning a lower RPM.

 5400 RPM vs. 7200 RPM

-Although nowadays, you can find hard drives spinning up to 15000 RPM, the most popular drives for desktops and laptops are between 5400 and 7200 RPM.
+Although nowadays, you can find hard drives spinning up to 15000 RPM, the most popular ones for desktops and laptops are between 5400 and 7200 RPM.

-Traditional rotating platters hard drives that operate at 7200 RPM offer fast reads and writes speeds, and they’re more suited to run an operating system performance, execution of programs quicker, and transfer files.
+Historically rotating platters hard drives that operate at 7200 RPM offer faster reads and write speeds and are more suited to run an operating system, execute programs quicker, and transfer files.

-The caveat is that they can be costly.
-They generate more heat, they can be noisy, and their lifespan can turn out to be shorter than drives that spin at lower revolutions.
+The caveat is that they can be costly, generate more heat, consume more power, produce more noise, and lifespan can turn out to be shorter than drives that spin at lower revolutions.

-Then there are the hard drives that spin at 5400 RPM, and as expected, they offer slower file transfer speed, but they use less power (therefore less heat and quieter), and they’re less expensive.
+Then there are the hard drives that spin at 5400 RPM, and as expected, they offer slower file transfer speed, but they use less power (therefore less heat and quieter) and are less expensive.
 While immediately, most people will ignore these drives, they are a good choice for storing large files.

-Although 7200 RPM hard drive are without a doubt faster than 5400 RPM drives, 5400 RPM drives offer an average of 100 MB/s read and writes speeds while 7200 RPM drives deliver an average of 120 MB/s read and writes speeds.
-If you’re trying to decide, consider that both drives are virtually identical with the difference that a 7200 RPM drive is only around 20 percent faster than a 5400 RPM drive.
+Although 7200 RPM hard drives are faster than 5400 RPM drives, 5400 RPM drives offer an average of 100 MB/s read and write speeds, while 7200 RPM drives deliver an average of 120 MB/s read and write speeds.
+If you are trying to decide, consider that both drives are virtually identical, but with the difference that a 7200 RPM drive is around 20 percent faster than a 5400 RPM drive.

-If you’re really looking for performance, then you should consider the 7200 RPM hard drives.
-However, if you’re simply looking to store files, then you should consider the 5400 RPM drives.
+If you want performance, you should consider the 7200 RPM hard drives.
+However, if the goal is to store files (for example, on a NAS or low-power server), you should consider the 5400 RPM drives.

-For example, if you want to add more storage, or you’re trying to build a new system, you may go for one of these hard drives:
+For instance, if you want to add more storage or you are trying to build a new system, you may go for one of these hard drives:

-If you’re looking to build a NAS, or you’re trying add more capacity to your system to store files long term, you should consider getting these hard drives:
+If you plan to build a NAS or add more capacity to the system to store files long-term, you should consider getting these hard drives:

-We’re focusing this guide on traditional rotating platters hard drives as we’re focusing on drives to store large amount of data.
-Of course, hybrid drives and Solid State Drives (SSD) offer better performance, but they don’t offers as much capacity, and they’re still quite expensive.
+This guide is focused on traditional rotating platters hard drives as the focus here is on drives to store a large amount of data.
+Of course, hybrid drives and Solid State Drives (SSD) offer better performance, but they do not provide as much capacity and are still quite expensive.